noureddein/reading-notes/lvl-401/Class-30.md

 ## Hashing Structure

   - ### Hashing
-    - As we mentioned, the main job of hashing is turns the key into an integer number, When we do that we should me aware of couple of things:
+    - As we mentioned, the main job of hashing is turns the key into an integer number, When we do that we should be aware of acouple of things:
       - It’s very important that hash codes are deterministic: their output is determined only by their input.
       - Hash codes should never have randomness.
       - The same key should always produce the same hash code.